vsnv/CatFacts/README.md

 ![graph](Targets/CatFactsApp/Resources/Media.xcassets/AppIcon.appiconset/180.png)

 # CatFacts
+An example of an app architecture with concepts:
+- Modular
+- Unidirectional
-- Clean Modular Unidirectional Domain Driven Architecture Example
+- Domain Driven
+- with Data-Driven UI
+- automated by Tuist

 # Contents
 ## Tuist